-Of course, writing digital marketing content isn’t the same as writing fiction, but the point here is that when it comes to satisfying your audience, it’s important to be transparent and true to your brand voice.
+Of course, writing digital marketing content isn’t the same as writing fiction, but the point here is that when it comes to satisfying your audience and writing for persuasion, it’s important to be transparent and true to your brand voice.

 Keep your writing honest and ethical

 While some business owners still shy away from the idea of persuading anyone to buy their products or sign up for their list, there’s nothing dishonest about persuasive writing.
 It’s simply writing that states its case clearly and in ways that the audience will likely receive better.
 Aim for authenticity and transparency in your content marketing writing, but don’t be afraid to integrate a few persuasion techniques to reach your targeted users.